yangacer/psort/README.markdown

 	STR 	- string
 	STRREF*	- string reference for eliminating copy

-	*Internal type supported by psort but not GAISUtils::record
+*Internal type supported by psort but not GAISUtils::record __Notice__ the STR type introduces greater data movement due to copy semantic maintainence.
+In case of psort, __STRREF__ is recommanded.

 4. Output - Pivot File and Part File
 ====